-MONITORING VERIFICATION IDENTIFIED IMPACT RELATED MITIGATION MEASURE Implementation Entity Monitoring and Verification Entity Timing Requirements Signature Date residents, livestock disturbance by domestic pets, trespassing, and vandalism.
+MONITORING VERIFICA TION IDENTIFIED IMPACT RELATED MITIGATION MEASURE Implementation Entity Monitoring and Verification Entity Timing Requirements Signature Date Farmland operations could result in land use compatibility problems for the existing farmland operations, such as nuisance complaints from new residents, livestock disturbance by domestic pets, trespassing, and vandalism.
 Nuisance complaints can potentially cause farm operators to curtail operations, and can deter additional investment in farm-related improvements that support the county's agriculture economy.
-This potential conflict between DSP-facilitated existing farmland operations, residential development and existing agricultural uses represents a potentially significant impact. be given to purchasers of real property.
-Consistent with the Solano County Code, and as a condition of future subdivision and other discretionary development approvals in the plan area, the County shall require the development applicant/developer to provide notification in writing to all prospective purchasers of Residential or Community Services property of the potential nuisances associated with adjacent and nearby farm operations and the existence of the County right-to-farm ordinance.
-Implementation of this measure would reduce the potential for project indirect impacts on Prime Farmland to a less-than-significant level.
-AIR QUALITY • Impacts.
+This potential conflict between DSP- facilitated existing farmland operations, residential development and existing agricultural uses represents a potentially significant impact . under which agriculture may be considered a nuisance.
+To prevent future residential/agriculture conflicts in the County, notice of this ordinance is currently required to be given to purchasers of real property.
+Consistent with the Solano County Code, and as a condition of future subdivision and other discretionary development approvals in the plan area, the County shall require the development applicant/developer to provide notification in writing to all prospective purchasers of Residential or Community Services property of the potential nuisances associated with adjacent and nearby farm operations and the existence of the County right-to- farm ordinance.
+Implementation of this measure would reduce the potential for project indirect impacts on Prime Farmland to a less-than-significant level .
+AIR QUALITY • • - Impact 5-1: Construction-Related Air Quality Impacts.
 Construction or demolition activities permitted and/or facilitated by the proposed Specific Plan may generate construction-period exhaust emissions and fugitive dust that could temporarily but noticeably affect local air quality.
 This would represent a potentially significant impact.
 Mitigation 5-1.
 The County shall require construction contractors to comply with Solano County General Plan Implementation Program HS.I-59 (best management practices) and Implementation Program RS.I-49 (requirements for diesel vehicles).
 In addition, for all discretionary grading, demolition, or construction activity in the Specific Plan area, the County shall require implementation of the following measures by construction contractors, where applicable: Dust (PM10) control measures that apply to all construction activities: Water all active construction areas that have ground disturbances at least twice daily and more often during windy periods.
 Cover all hauling trucks or maintain at least two feet of freeboard.
 Pave, apply water at least twice daily, or apply (nontoxic) soil stabilizers on all unpaved access roads, parking areas, and staging areas.
 Sweep daily (with water sweepers) all paved access roads, parking areas, and staging areas, and sweep streets daily (with water sweepers) if visible soil material is deposited onto the adjacent roads.
-Enhanced dust (PM10) control measures (for construction sites that are greater than four acres, are located adjacent to sensitive receptors, or otherwise warrant additional control measures): Hydroseed or apply (non-toxic) soil stabilizers to inactive construction areas (i.e., previously graded Individual project applicants and their construction contractors (must demonstrate compliance to County satisfaction).
+Enhanced dust (PM10) control measures (for construction sites that are greater than four acres, are located adjacent to sensitive receptors, or otherwise warrant additional control measures): Hydroseed or apply (non-toxic) soil stabilizers to Individual project applicants and their construction contractors (must demonstrate compliance to County satisfaction).
 County Condition of subdivision map approval; verified during individual project construction.